istio/istio.io/content/en/docs/tasks/security/authorization/authz-dry-run/index.md

 ## Summary

-The Proxy debug log, Prometheus metric and Zipkin trace result indicate that the dry-run policy will reject the request.
+The Proxy debug log, Prometheus metric and Zipkin trace results indicate that the dry-run policy will reject the request.
 You can further change the policy if the dry-run result is not expected.

-It's recommended to keep the dry-run policy for some more time to so that it can be tested with more production traffic.
+It's recommended to keep the dry-run policy for some additional time so that it can be tested with more production traffic.

-When you are confident about the dry-run result, you can change the policy from dry-run to enforce mode.
+When you are confident about the dry-run result, you can disable the dry-run mode so that the policy will start to actually reject requests.
 This can be achieved by either of the following approaches:

 * Remove the dry-run annotation completely; or

-* Change the value of the dry-run annotation to `false`;
+* Change the value of the dry-run annotation to `false`.

 ## Limitations